GitBrincie212/ChronoGrapher/ARCHITECTURE.md

 ![Task Abstraction Map](assets/Task%20Abstraction.png) <br />
 Task is the most in-depth compared to the scheduler and is broken down to several parts to ensure extensibility.
 Mainly being:
-- **TaskMetadata** This is a trait that acts as a container for wrapping relevant state the task needs to track throughout its lifetime.
-It is mostly a reactive container where fields are wrapped via ``ObservableField`` which other code pieces can listen to upcoming changes to the value.
-One can implement the trait to add more state to be tracked or use the default metadata container
+- **TaskMetadata** This is a container for wrapping relevant dynamic state the task needs to track throughout its lifetime.
+It is mostly a reactive container where fields are wrapped via ``ObservableField`` which other code pieces can listen to upcoming changes to the value
 <br /> <br />
 - **TaskFrame** This is a trait for the main unit of execution, it is also one of the most flexible out of all other composites for tasks.
 It contains <u>lifecycle task events</u> (start and end more specifically) and <u>local task frame events</u>